 This International Day of Education, our Academic Experts share the key factors that keep students engaged in an online learning environment and how we are combining the best of online and offline learning methodologies to deliver quality learning experiences.
 Scroll down to read their stories as they share their memorable classroom moments and how they are helping make BYJU’S products better.

 “We believe that through technology, we can motivate children to fall in love with learning.
 We are ensuring the quality of our programmes by using cutting-edge technologies that offer interactive learning platforms and help students learn better.
 With our learning modules, students have the autonomy to decide the pace of their learning journeys.
 For instance, for every student, a learning profile is built on our platform to personalise the experience based on their strengths and weaknesses, and their specific learning gaps, pace and needs.
 That’s where we stand out.”

 That is Aniket Sharma, Senior Manager in our Student Experience Team.
-Since joining BYJU’S in 2016, his team has been driven by a single mission – to create personalised and seamless learning experiences for every student.
+Since joining BYJU’S in 2016, his team has been driven by a single mission – to create seamless and personalised learning experiences for every student.
 “We aim to keep students at the centre of innovation and want them to become active learners.
 Our products are designed in such a way that students can get their doubts resolved during and even after the class.
 We also collect feedback from students on how the class went and this helps us understand their learning journeys from an operational point of view,” he tells us.